Kikobeats/automate-release/README.md

   }
 ```

-Next time, your metadata will associated with the GitHub/GitLab release 🎉
+Next time, your metadata will be associated with the GitHub/GitLab release 🎉

 ![](https://i.imgur.com/4Am8xIx.png)